 Smiles, body language, grimaces, and even voir dire answers themselves are not as telling about attitudes as are the data.

-Your history of interviewing jurors and our system of scoring jurors blend together into the answers you need for deciding challenges.
+Your history of interviewing jurors and our system of scoring jurors, blend together into the answers you need for deciding on challenges.

 Supplemental Juror Questionnaires

 When Supplemental Jury Questionnaires (SJQ’s) are allowed, the demographic data and the attitudes expressed during focus groups and mock trials, provide the keys to designing and analyzing pointed questions in relation to the issues of your case.